emilyriederer/conf-speaker-experience/README.md

 # Before Conference
 - Confirm conference speakers as soon as possible to give them sufficient time to prepare their talk, book travel, and get permission for any sensitive material they might be covering
+- When speakers are confirming participation, ask that they share additional metadata to be used in introductions.
+Specifically, be sure to know how to prounounce their name, their preferred pronouns, and any biographical information they wish to have mentioned
 - Clarify topic and timeslot and whether stated session time includes questions
 - Set clear expectation of speakers staying within alloted time or being cut-off, for the sake of other speakers and attendees who need to stay on track
 - Collect consent to be included in photos / videos